-Josh And Anna Duggar Swallow Jessa, Jinger And Family News With Divorce Rumor
+Josh And Anna Duggar Swallow Jessa, Jinger, And Family News With Divorce Rumor

-It has been two years since Josh Duggar got his family’s TLC show, 19 Kids and Counting, cancelled with his scandal.
+It has been two years since Josh Duggar got his family’s TLC show, 19 Kids and Counting, canceled with his scandal.
 But that doesn’t mean that he has stopped causing trouble for the Duggars.
 The latest news on his relationship status with his wife is that Anna Duggar is now rumored to be actively seeking a divorce from the father of four.

 For the Duggars, it has been a string of scandal after scandal.
 It all started with Josh Duggar getting ousted after a hacker released information from Ashley Madison, a dating site that encouraged married people or people in committed relationships to seek out extramarital affairs.
-The scandal grew when it was released that he was addicted to child pornography and possibly molested his own sisters.
+The scandal grew when it was released that he was addicted to pornography and possibly molested his own sisters.

 To do damage control, his parents Jim Bob and Michelle Duggar wrote a post on Facebook, in which Josh asked for forgiveness to his fans.